JiscDACT/qualkit/docs/Clean.md

 Returns a copy of the DataFrame.

+## clean_without_domain(data, columns, inplace=False)

+As above but does not perform the replace domain specific synonym function as sometimes this information needs to be retained.
+For example, when asked which app has been most useful.

 ### replace_domain_terms(text, domain_terms, replacement)
 Replaces any matches for the list of domain terms with the replacement term.